microconfig/microconfig/README.md

 If your project consists of tens or hundreds of services you have to:

-* Keep configuration for each service ideally separate from code.
+* Keep the configuration for each service ideally separate from the code.
-* Configuration for different services can have common and specific parts.
-Also, the configuration for the same service in different environments can have common and specific parts as well.
+* The configuration for different services can have common and specific parts.
+Also, the configuration for the same service in different environments can have common and specific parts.
 * A common part for different services (or for one service in different environments) should not be copied and pasted and must be easy to reuse.
 * It must be easy to understand how the resulting configuration is generated and based on which values the config placeholders are resolved.
 * Some configuration properties must be dynamic, calculated using an expression language.

 Microconfig is written in Java, but it's designed to be used with systems written in any language.
 Microconfig just describes a format of configuration sources, syntax for placeholders, includes, excludes, overrides, an expression language for dynamic properties and an engine that can transform the config sources into simple *.yaml or *.properties files.
 Also it can resolve placeholders in arbitrary template files and show differences between config releases.

-## The difference between Microconfig and popular devops tools
+## The difference between Microconfig and popular DevOps tools
 **Compared to config servers** (like Consul, Zookeeper, Spring Cloud Config):

 Config servers solve the problem of dynamic distribution of configuration in runtime (can use http endpoints), but to distribute configuration you have to store it, ideally with changes in history and without duplication of common parts.

 **Compared to Ansible**:

-Ansible is a powerful but much too general engine for deployment management and doesn't provide a common and clean way to store configuration for microservices, and a lot of teams have to invent their own solutions based on Ansible.
+Ansible is a powerful, but much too general, engine for deployment management and doesn't provide a common and clean way to store configuration for microservices, and a lot of teams have to invent their own solutions based on Ansible.

 Microconfig does one thing and does it well.
-It provides an approach, best practices for how to keep configuration for a big amount of services and an engine to build config sources into result files.
+It provides an approach, best practices for how to keep configuration for a big amount of services, and an engine to build config sources into result files.

 You can use Microconfig together with any config servers and deployment frameworks.
-Configuration can be built during the deployment phase and the resulting plain config files can be copied to the filesystem, where your services can access it directly(for instance, Spring Boot can read configuration from *.yaml or *.properties), or you can distribute the resulting configuration using any config servers.
+Configuration can be built during the deployment phase and the resulting plain config files can be copied to the filesystem, where your services can access them directly (for instance, Spring Boot can read configuration from *.yaml or *.properties), or you can distribute the resulting configuration using any config servers.
 Also, you can store not only application configuration but configuration used to run your services, and your deployment framework can read that configuration from Microconfig to start your services with the right parameters and settings.

-## Where to store configuration
+## Where to store the configuration
 It’s a good practice to keep service configuration separate from code.
-It doesn't require you to rebuild services every time the configuration is changed and allows you to use the same service artifacts (for instance, *.jar) for all environments because it doesn’t contain any environment specific configuration.
+It doesn't require you to rebuild services every time the configuration is changed and allows you to use the same service artefacts (for instance, *.jar) for all environments because it doesn’t contain any environment specific configuration.
 The configuration can be updated even in runtime without service source code changes.

 So the best way to follow this principle is to have a dedicated repository for configuration in your favorite version control system.
 You can store configuration for all microservices in the same repository to make it easy to reuse a common part and be sure the common part is consistent for all your services.